 It’s not uncommon to feel apprehensive about continuing treatment.
 But when you feel like you’re not making any progress it’s important to remember the outcome.
 Receiving treatment is your first step to regaining control of your life story.
 By continuing treatment, you’re turning a new leaf and making your way towards living a healthier life – the kind of life you’ll love.

 Just as bulimia has devastating effects on a person’s health, it also has adverse effects on the individual’s an individual’s entire family.

 Family members who feel that they’re responsible for their loved one’s struggle may, for example, be left with guilt and feelings of helplessness.
 They may also experience feelings of frustration and anger with themselves, the condition, and their loved one who lives with bulimia.

 EDCare’s Group Therapy and Individual Family Therapy helps families understand the value of knowing the proper way to communicate with a loved one who has bulimia, ways they can help, and how their loved ones can achieve recovery.

-EDCare has locations in Denver, Colorado Springs, Kansas City and Lincoln.
+EDCare has locations in Denver, Colorado Springs, Kansas City and Omaha.
 You may reach us by calling us or fill out an inquiry form.
 One of our friendly and knowledgeable Admissions Clinicians will be assist you and give you more information about any of our programs.